davidtys/ruby_curate_tumblr/README.md

 # Curate Tumblr Ruby Gem

-Reblog, extract and follow in your Tumblr from a file of tumblr links.
+Reblog contents, extract infos and follow contacts in your Tumblr, from a file of tumblr links.

-Grow you Tumblr audience by automating the boring tasks !
+Grow your Tumblr audience by automating the boring tasks !

 ### Installation